Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 to obtain the correction.
-From the perspective of $Z=\sum_{J,\tau} e^{-\beta\tau-\nu J}$, the shift in $\tau$ can be understood arising from an extra order one correction in going from \eqref{eq:lightcone1} to the expression of $\ln Z$ i.e which is same as above.
+From the perspective of $Z=\sum_{J,\tau} e^{-\beta\tau-\nu J}$, the shift in $\tau$ can be understood arising from an extra order one correction in going from \eqref{eq:lightcone1} to the expression for $\ln Z$ i.e which is the same as the above.
 Now we note that